firecracker-microvm/firecracker/FAQ.md

 ### How can I contribute?

-Firecracker is an AWS open-source project that encourages contributions from customers and the developer community.
+Firecracker is an AWS open source project that encourages contributions from customers and the developer community.
 Any contribution is welcome as long as it aligns with our [charter](CHARTER.md).
 You can learn more about how to contribute in [CONTRIBUTE.md](CONTRIBUTE.md).
 You can chat with others in the